zirkelc/serverless-exports-plugin/README.md

       overwrite: true
 ```

 That's it!
-Now you can run `serverless deploy` or `serverless package` and the plugin will generate the exports for you.
+Now you can run `serverless deploy` or `serverless package` or `serverless info` and the plugin will generate the exports for you.

 ## Configuration
 The plugin supports two type of exports: `environment` variables and `stack` outputs.